lovelytree/Data-Engineer-Project/README.md

 - With Apache Cassandra model the database tables on the queries you want to run

 ### Project 3 - Data Warehouse
+- Design a star schema in AWS Redshift
-- Build an ETL pipeline:
+- Build an ETL pipeline to transfer data from S3 to Redshift
   - Extracts data from S3 and stages them in Redshift using COPY command
   - Transforms data into a set of dimensional tables

 ### Project 4 - Data Lake
+- Read and parse data from S3 using spark and save the data in partitioned parquet files
 - Building an ETL pipeline:
-  - Extracts data from S3 using spark.read.json
+  - Extracts data from S3
   - Processes data using Spark
   - Loads the data back into S3 as a set of dimensional table